Rhyme-as-reason effect: Real world implications

+In a legal court room context, rhymes can enhance jurors' retention and implementation of attorneys' instructions, potentially biasing the outcomes.

 Criticisms

 Despite the prevalence of well-known rhyming aphorisms (e.g., "A friend in need is a friend indeed"), critics argue that participants may favor these not for their rhyming properties, but because they subconsciously associate them with the accumulated wisdom of the ages.
-Questionnaires that focused on the content features of social advertising slogans found no significant difference in the perceived credibility of rhymes versus non-rhymes.
+Questionnaires that focused on the content of advertising slogans found no significant difference in the perceived credibility of rhymes versus non-rhymes.

-Additionally, the "rhyme-as-reason effect" is influenced by the level of attention allocated to content.
-When participants in experiments were explicitly instructed to distinguish between poetic structure and semantic content, the perceived truthfulness of rhyming sayings was significantly reduced.
+Additionally, the effect is influenced by the level of attention allocated to content.
+When participants in experiments were explicitly instructed to distinguish between poetic structure and semantic content, the perceived truthfulness of rhymes was significantly reduced.
 Similar reductions in the effect were observed when participants had pre-existing opinions about the aphorisms.

-Furthermore, the frequency and recency of exposure to relevant stimuli strongly correlate with retrieval fluency, linking back to fluency heuristics.
+Furthermore, the frequency and recency of exposure to strongly correlate with retrieval fluency, linking back to fluency heuristics.
 This suggests that the effect may be more about enhanced processing fluency, which arises from repeated exposure or environmental factors such as fluency manipulations, rather than the presence of rhyme itself.
 These factors create greater familiarity and ease of recall, contributing to the perceived truthfulness of the statements.